tylerw1369/De-10-nano-iota-pow-node/README.md

 Also my node has the de10-nano as pow so its pretty fast if you want to use it.
 Nodes address is: https://www.iotaqubic.us:443

+Steps:
+Download image file and copy to sd
+Start nano and login using ubuntu/temppwd
+Install node js 10
+Clone dcurl
+Clone keccak.pow.node
+Enter keccak.pow folder and run npm install
+Go to home folder with kernel mod sudo insmod cpowdrv.ko
+CD to dcurl folder and run

+make BUILD_FPGA_ACCEL=1 BUILD_COMPAT=1
+CD to build folder and make sure libdcurl.so is in the directory cp libdcurl.so /home/ubuntu/iota.keccak.pow.node.js/libccurl.so Then enter the iota.keccak.pow.node.js and run sudo node main.js

+Enjoy your iota pow node

 If you have any questions or anything doesnt work for you let me know and I will look at it.
 If you want to donate you can here.
 Iota Address